This post was updated on February 26, 2021.

 We believe in taking a holistic look at your website during the audit.
 Most free resources focus on the SEO component of a website audit.
-However, that’s not the only thing we think you should focus on if your website is part of a growing business.
+However, that’s not the only thing we think you should focus on.
+Website development and technology have dramatically changed in the last few years, and in our experience, we’ve found that WordPress has become a fantastic foundation for blogging, ecommerce, and membership sites.

 This post goes over the basic points you need to understand before you undergo a website audit, starting with why you need one and the various components you should check.

-Do You Need a Website Review?
+Do You Need a Website Audit?

 If you evaluate your WordPress website based strictly on website design, it might appear just fine or even top-notch.
-While the web design and layout of a blog are essential to user experience, there are many more factors that contribute to your site ranking and digital marketing performance that you should consider.
+While the web design and layout of a blog are essential to user experience, there are many more factors that contribute to your site ranking and performance that you should consider.

 We’re sure you will find success with this website audit guide because it’s not a theoretical approach to improving website rankings.
 It is a practical, hands-on approach that uses the same proven website audit strategy that we implement for our customers.
-That said, just because you can do it all yourself doesn’t mean you have to, get an SEO Keyword Report – or reach out if you would like us to help more in-depth.

-Having SSL, a responsive design, valid Robots.TXT, calls-to-action, and as mentioned, high-quality content, are all important factors in your website’s performance as well.
-And yet, we find so many websites don’t have these basic on-page elements in place, let alone consider off-page concerns.
+Properly labeling images, defining page title tags, entering meta-data descriptions, and properly using H1 and H2 tags are a few of the base WordPress SEO guidelines that people should know.
+Having SSL, a responsive design, calls-to-action, and as mentioned, high-quality content, are all important factors to your website’s performance as well.
+And yet, we find so many websites don’t have these basic elements in place.

 Develop a Website Review Strategy

+Don’t be fooled by SEO audit blog posts from other webmasters or marketing agencies that claim auditing sites in a few steps.
+This isn’t going to be easy.
+Depending on the size of your site, the process to complete a full audit of your website can take a lot of patience and time.
 It’s important to know that a website audit is an iterative process.
 We believe you should audit and fix, then audit and fix, and then repeat that process until you achieve the results you are expecting.
+Be sure to develop a plan before you begin.

 We believe that having a strategy implies using an implementation plan.
-Our website audit strategy addresses the fundamentals of several types of website audits.
-You should know how to implement each of these audits in order to effect positive change for your website.
+Our website audit strategy addresses the fundamentals of several audit types.
+You should know how to implement each of these audits in order to affect positive change for your website.
+We love Sitebulb for auditing sites, and it addresses SEO, performance, and security.

-- SEO Audit and Link Coverage
+- SEO Audit

-- Performance Audit (including Pagespeed Insights)
+- Performance Audit

 - Security Audit

-- Technology Audit (including negative SEO issues)
+- Technology Audit

 - Conversion Audit